CodeByVish/React-Portfolio/README.md

 **Author:** [Vishakha Maheshwari](https://github.com/CodeByVish)

 A modern, responsive React portfolio with light/dark mode and a one-file content model.
-Update text, skills, and projects right on GitHub—no terminal required.
+Update text, skills, and projects right on GitHub.
 Deploy instantly on **Vercel** .